Run boosted AI agents.

 Environment Variables

-KEY=VALUE pairs injected into the sandbox container.
-CLI --env flags take precedence over values here.
+KEY=VALUE pairs injected into the container.
+Multiple levels stack — later values override.
+CLI --env wins over all.

 CLI flags at a glance